bluekvirus/Stage.js/HOWTO.md

 Remember, you can always trigger a customized event `my-event-xyz` and implement it later on the object by creating `onMyEventXyz()`.

-Though you can not yet use customized meta-event on Marionette.Regions, there is a  convenient one for you:
+Though you can not use customized meta-event on Marionette.Regions, there are still some helpers we provide on the regions:
 ```
 //region:load-view
 anyregion.trigger('region:load-view', name[, options]);

+//region.resize
+anyregion.resize({
+    height: ..., //can be 100, '50%'' or '100px'
+    width: ...
+});
 ```
 The `region:load-view` event listener is implemented for you and can search through both the *Regional* and *Widget* registry to find the view by name and show it on the region.
 You can pass in addition factory options to the event trigger.

 Recall that you can use `view=""` in a template to link a *Regional* to a region to show as well, but it will *NOT* search through the *Widget* registry for finding the view definition, due to the difficulties of putting widget options into the `view=""` marked tags.

+The `region.resize()` method call is there for better UI sizing control and propagation.
+The region's currentView (if exists) will automatically receive a `view:resized` event at the end of this function call, thus triggering `view.onResized()` method, you can choose to propagate the resizing action into the sub-regions of the region's currentView within its `onResized()` method.

 ######Use parentCt?